KyTea

 KyTea is able to perform the following types of processing:

-Both KyWs and KyPe use a pointwise classifier-based (SVM or logistic regression) approach, allowing for training on partially annotated training data.
+All functionality is performed using a pointwise classifier-based (SVM or logistic regression) approach, allowing for training on partially annotated training data.
 The classifiers are trained with LIBLINEAR.
-More details on the approach will be posted in the near future.
+More details KyTea's classification approach can be found here or in the following paper (please cite the ACL paper if you are talking about POS or other tagging, or the LREC paper if you are talking about pronunciation estimation).

 Download/Install